 - Make sure the oil is not very hot else the gulab jamuns will brown without cooking well.

-- Fry the balls on a medium flame until golden.
+- Fry the balls on a medium flame for 1 to 2 mins.
+Then regulate the flame to low flame & fry until golden.
 Keep stirring gently to fry them uniformly.

 - Add them to the hot syrup.
 Allow them to rest for 3 hours and serve.